 Personally I encountered such an issue with my ASUS K501UX laptop (again Asus, yeah) which was roughly 10 months old and under warranty.
 The laptop did not charge battery until I reconnect the power supply (if you not replug it the battery went down to 0% and the laptop turned off).
 A visit to the service resolved the problem.

-5. Very rare reason – dirty contact plates in the battery compartment
+5. Very rare reason of “plugged in, not charging” – dirty contact plates in the battery compartment

 Take the battery out of the laptop.
 Clean the contacts on the battery and on the laptop using the isopropyl alcohol.